Major transport schemes

 Woodside Link Road

-Woodside Link Road is a new road which will connect Houghton Regis and the industrial estates in Dunstable to the planned new junction on the M1 north of the town.
+Woodside Link Road connects Houghton Regis and the industrial estates in Dunstable to junction 11a of the M1, north of the town.

 A421: Junction 13 to Milton Keynes dualling